aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-add-image-markers-charts/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# Mastering Aspose.Slides Java: Adding Image Markers to Charts
+# How to Use Aspose Slides Java: Add Image Markers to Charts

 ## Introduction
 Creating visually appealing presentations is key to effective communication, and charts are a powerful tool to convey complex data succinctly.
-Standard chart markers can sometimes fall short in making your data stand out.
-With Aspose.Slides for Java, you can enhance your charts by adding custom images as markers, making them more engaging and informative.

-In this tutorial, we'll explore how to integrate image markers into your charts using the Aspose.Slides library in Java.
-By mastering these techniques, you'll be able to create presentations that capture attention with their unique visual elements.
+When you wonder **how to use Aspose** to make your charts stand out, custom image markers are the answer.
+Standard markers can look generic, but with Aspose.Slides for Java you can replace them with any picture—making each data point instantly recognizable.

+In this tutorial, we’ll walk through the entire process of adding image markers to a line chart, from setting up the **Aspose Slides Maven dependency** to loading images and applying them to data points.
+By the end you’ll be comfortable with **how to add markers**, how to **add images to chart** series, and you’ll have a ready‑to‑run code sample.

-**What You'll Learn:**
+**What You'll Learn**
-- How to set up Aspose.Slides for Java
+- How to set up Aspose.Slides for Java (including Maven/Gradle)
 - Creating a basic presentation and chart
 - Adding image markers to chart data points
-- Configuring marker settings for optimal visualization
+- Configuring marker size and style for optimal visualization

 Ready to elevate your charts?
-Let's dive into the prerequisites before we get started!
+Let’s dive into the prerequisites before we get started!

+### Quick Answers
+- **What is the primary purpose?** Add custom image markers to chart data points.
+- **Which library is required?** Aspose.Slides for Java (Maven/Gradle).
+- **Do I need a license?** A temporary license works for evaluation; a full license is needed for production.
+- **Which Java version is supported?** JDK 16 or later.
+- **Can I use any image format?** Yes—PNG, JPEG, BMP, etc., as long as the file is accessible.

 ### Prerequisites
 To follow this tutorial, you'll need:
-1. **Aspose.Slides for Java Library**: Obtain it via Maven or Gradle dependencies or by downloading directly from Aspose.
+1. **Aspose.Slides for Java Library** – obtain via Maven, Gradle, or direct download.
-2. **Java Development Environment**: Ensure JDK 16 is installed on your machine.
+2. **Java Development Environment** – JDK 16 or newer installed.
-3. **Basic Java Programming Knowledge**: Familiarity with Java syntax and concepts will be beneficial.
+3. **Basic Java Programming Knowledge** – familiarity with Java syntax and concepts will be helpful.

-## Setting Up Aspose.Slides for Java
-Before diving into code, let's set up our development environment with the necessary libraries.
+## What is the Aspose Slides Maven Dependency?
+The Maven dependency pulls the correct binaries for your Java version.
+Adding it to your `pom.xml` ensures the library is available at compile‑time and runtime.

 ### Maven Installation
 Add the following dependency to your `pom.xml` file: